Can you point to any particular book and say it made a significant impact on your preaching?

 That’s why investing in yourself as a preacher is the best thing you can do to unlock the growth potential of your church.

 And yet most of us get busy and end up trying to cram all of our sermon prep in at the last minute.
-This is super stressful… but there is a better way.

-Scroll down and share your recommendations in the comments.
+Scroll down and share your recommendations in the comments! 🤗

 Thanks for the guidelines..
 God bless you!